 Opening a business in Japan can be hard work, but if you follow the laws of the land and do your homework, it can be a very rewarding and fruitful experience.

-We’ve covered a lot in this course, and have introduced you to some specific steps you can take to get your restaurant up and running.
-In addition, we’ve given you links to resources to learn more about regulations and conditions in your target area.
+I’ve covered a lot in this course, and have introduced you to some specific steps you can take to get your restaurant up and running.
+In addition, I’ve given you links to resources to learn more about regulations and conditions in your target area.

-Here is a review of the major topics we covered:
+Here is a review of the major topics I covered:

 Conduct thorough market research on the area in which you wish to open your restaurant.
 Know your target market and your competition.
 Talk to other business owners in the area to get a feel for the business environment in general.

 Since there are many different types of restaurants in Japan, decide which type is best for you to develop, considering your interests, competition, resources, and budget.
 Research and consider buying restaurant franchise.

 Take the time and effort to construct a solid, well-researched business plan.
 Follow the outline provided in Lesson 3, and seek the help of financial experts to help you create your financial projections.